 All applicants are automatically reviewed for a scholarship when the student's application file goes to the admissions committee for the final review.
 International Student Scholarships are awarded in the fall and spring semesters to full-time students.
 Students interested in applying for a Graduate Assistantship (GA) should complete the GA Application.
 Graduate Assistants receive an hourly wage that students may contribute to their tuition bills or other expenses.
 Students interested in on-campus employment should contact the Student Employment Office upon arrival to Gonzaga.

 Gonzaga's career assistance program is truly unique among area universities, and our placement results are excellent.
 Our program offers two different services:

-The Career Center provides employment information, assists students in career development through resume preparation and interviewing techniques, and arranges organized career fairs and information visits with recruiters throughout the academic year.
+The Career and Professional Development Office provides employment information, assists students in career development through resume preparation and interviewing techniques, and arranges organized career fairs and information visits with recruiters throughout the academic year.

 English As A Second Language (ESL) Program

 The University offers an ESL program on campus for those students wanting to gain English language proficiency before enrolling in degree programs offered by the University.
 International students who achieve a score less than 570 paper-based (p-bt), 230 computer-based (c-bt) or 88 Internet-based (i-bt) on the TOEFL exam are encouraged to enroll in the ESL program.
 Additional Post Baccalaureate courses in oral proficiency may be required.
 The TOEFL/IELTS exam is required if you have not recently completed a bachelor's degree at an accredited U.S. college or university.
 Students who complete the ESL program will still need to pass the TOEFL exam and have an interview.
 Please contact the English Language Center at email@example.com for more information about the ESL program.